AlexandrosKokovidis/WeatherApp/README.md

 >* This app has been created for training / learning purpose, following the courses below.

 >* Copyright © 2022 App Brewery.
-All rights reserved.
+All rights reserved to App Brewery.

 >* This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co]
 >* (https://www.appbrewery.co/)